 They can be used for many purposes such as career fairs, discussion forums, networking or coaching.
 Virtual events allow users to interact with companies or peers from the comfort of their home, office or a nearby coffee shop through chat or video conferencing.

 To attend or host a virtual event, all that is needed is an internet connection and a device to access the Internet.
 Most platforms are compatible to access through a desktop computer, laptop, smartphone or tablet.
-They are typically a single-day event; (this seems unnecessary). users can join when they are available and make the valuable connections they are looking for.
+They are typically a single or two-day event; users can join when they are available and make the valuable connections they are looking for.

 Benefits of hosting an association virtual event